apache/druid/docs/querying/sql-functions.md

 <details><summary>Example</summary>

-The following example returns "No tail number" if the `Tail_Number` column from the `flight-carriers` datasource is null.
+The following example replaces each null value in the `Tail_Number` column of the `flight-carriers` datasource with the string "No tail number."

 ```sql
 SELECT "Tail_Number" AS "original_column",